Text Features: Definition, Examples, and How to Use Them

 Text features are parts of books or other writings that are not considered part of the main text.
 They are mostly associated with non-fictional texts and articles.

-The purpose of many text features is to help locate and navigate to specific information provided in a writing.
+The purpose of many text features is to help locate and navigate to specific information provided in writing.
 Therefore, they make reading academic materials easier.

 It is important to understand how to use text features because they help readers to effectively interact with any written material.
 Text features are also combined with normal texts to present information on any material in a structured and organized format.